CSCfi/csc-user-guide/docs/computing/containers/creating.md

 ### Running existing images

 To run programs that [use GPU](https://apptainer.org/docs/user/latest/gpu.html) use `--nv` flag when starting the container `apptainer run --nv /path_to_image/image.sif`.
 To use the graphical display with [VirtualGL](https://virtualgl.org/) a few environment variables have to be set as well.
 In the base images provided these are set automatically when the container is started.
-(Note that if you run `apptainer shell` instead of `apptainer run` `%runscript` is not executed and necessary environment variables for vgl are not set, you then have to set them manually, see base image definition file for details(LINK).)
+(Note that if you run `apptainer shell` instead of `apptainer run` `%runscript` is not executed and necessary environment variables for vgl are not set, you then have to set them manually, see [base image definition files](https://github.com/CSCfi/singularity-recipes/visualization) for details.)

 To easily start the program create a `.desktop` [shortcut file](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#recognized-keys) to `/users/$USER/Desktop` directory.
 Icon then appears on the desktop which will start the program in the container.